 - willing to make a substantial time commitment for during the acquisition phase (July 2009 - June 2010).
 This should include one Saturday per month to meet about current issues.
 Additionally, willingness to take on an occasional special task , e.g., pick up the phone and make a call to that special person, plan or attend a event...

 - Thomas Lowenhaupt - Thomas has been engaged with community governance and advanced technologies for 30 years.
-He was a member of Queens Community Board in 2001 when it passed its Internet Empowerment Resolution and was a founding member of Connecting.nyc Inc. His education includes a B.A. in government studies from Queens College (CUNY), and a Masters from NYU's Interactive Telecom Program (ITP).
+He was a member of Queens Community Board in 2001 when it passed its Internet Empowerment Resolution which sparked .nyc's acquisition, and was a founding member of Connecting.nyc Inc. His education includes a B.A. in government studies from Queens College (CUNY), and a Masters from NYU's Interactive Telecom Program (ITP).
 He is the board chair and currently leads the effort to assure the .nyc TLD's development as a public interest resource.
 More.

 - John Moran - John is a retired attorney living in Jackson Heights.
 He has been involved with civic causes as an advocate for livable communities and for civil rights since 1978.
 Prior to receiving his law degree, John taught high school Spanish for 8 years.